sb4ssman/SubnauticaSaveSaver/README.md

-# Stacey's Super Stealthy Subnautica Save Saver
+# SK's Super Stealthy Subnautica Save Saver

 This application helps manage and backup Subnautica game saves automatically.
 It runs silently in the background, monitoring save changes and copying them to a specified directory.